-The Menai Suspension Bridge will close again next weekend as the second phase of maintenance work continues.
+The Menai Suspension Bridge will be closed this weekend as the second phase of maintenance work continues.

 The Welsh Government says unsecured communications cables beneath the structure pose "an immediate safety risk".